-The third quarter of the year 2014 was unfortunately a painful period of frequent hospitalization for the one time vibrant, enthusiastic, relentless and active worker in the Cause.
+The third quarter of the year 2014 was, unfortunately, a painful period of frequent hospitalization for the one time vibrant, enthusiastic, relentless and active worker in the Cause.
 Kok Hoon developed acute health complications, compounded with serious diabetes with which he had been battling for some years.
 When gangrene was affecting his leg, he went on a period of intensive exercises, including swimming 20 laps in an Olympic size swimming pool for days and chanting the Tablet of Ahmad from memory several times a day.
-For no known reasons, he abruptly gave up on intensive exercise, and started consuming all kinds of food that was not good for him, defying advice by both doctors and close friends.
+For no known reasons, he abruptly gave up on intensive exercise and started consuming all kinds of food that were not good for him, defying advice by both doctors and close friends.
 His health deteriorated faster.
 On 8 January 2014, Kok Hoon was diagnosed with severe stomach perforated gastric ulcer.
-After an operation he was admitted into the ward for 36 days at the Intensive Care Unit of University Hospital and moved to a normal ward for another two weeks.
-He was discharged with bedsore, with holes under the skin measuring depth of two forefingers.
-He continued to get dressing done at home, while still getting in and out of hospital.
-Kok Hoon was admitted again for Deep Vein Thrombosis, kidney failure and irregular heartbeat.
+After an operation, he was admitted into the ward for 36 days at the Intensive Care Unit of University Hospital and moved to a normal ward for another two weeks.
+He was discharged with bedsore, with holes under the skin measuring a depth of two forefingers.
+He continued to get dressing done at home, while still getting in and out of the hospital.
+Kok Hoon was admitted again for Deep Vein Thrombosis, kidney failure, and irregular heartbeat.

 A wake was held at the residence of Kok Hoon in Subang Jaya town.
 Several friends, Asli friends included, stayed on to say prayers round the clock.
 The Asli friends said prayers in the Semai language into which Kok Hoon had translated for them under the Nine-Year Plan.
 They also chanted some favorite prayers of Kok Hoon.
 A few friends spoke at the funeral.
 Alpha, the Asli believer from Kampong Menderang said some words in the Semai language.
 Lum Weng Hoe gave a moving tribute to Kok Hoon.
 When reading out eulogy on Kok Hoon that the author sent from abroad, Mr. Selvakumar Thambipillai chocked a few times.
 Emotions ran very high in the gathering.